Skip to main content

 Moderate(65%)

-CHINESE EXPORT PORCELAIN 'DRAGON' TEAPOT: ORIGINS & SIGNIFICANCE
+CHINESE EXPORT PORCELAIN 'DRAGON' TEAPOT: IDENTIFICATION

 This appears to be a Chinese export teapot, likely of porcelain, featuring an intricate dragon motif.
 The body is adorned with a rich blue glaze, upon which a relief pattern, possibly depicting clouds or waves, is painted in a lighter blue.
 The gold elements, notably the dragon-head spout, the dragon-finial lid, and the handle, exhibit a raised, textured surface, often referred to as 'millefiori' or 'coral ground' enamel work, though here it's more like a textured gilding.
 This style points towards a manufacture intended for export markets, especially in the 20th century.